-Based on the above information and processes, Mary Immaculate will focus the CHNA Implementation Plan on Alcohol and Substance Abuse, Chronic Health in Aging Adults, Behavioral/Mental Health, Obesity, and Diabetes.
+Based on the above information and processes, Mary Immaculate will focus the CHNA Implementation Plan on Substance Abuse and Chronic Health in Aging Adults.
 The implementation plan around Substance Abuse includes clinical initiatives, employee training, and community education around opioid abuse.
 Chronic Health in Aging Adults plans includes partnering with medical providers and community groups to increase awareness of chronic health conditions in older adults through monthly educational programming on each of the top ten health concerns identified in the CHNA process.
 Mary Immaculate will also improve the quality of care delivery for the aging population through development of strategies to achieve NICHE senior-friendly designation.
 In addition, a congestive heart failure (CHF) cohort study geared at reducing the number of readmissions for heart-related ailments will be implemented.

-Mary Immaculate will also support mental health efforts through support groups, community education, and referral to local community service boards.
+While the CHNA Implementation Plan will focus on Substance Abuse and Chronic Health in Aging Adults, Mary Immaculate will also support mental health efforts through support groups, community education, and referral to local community service boards.
 Active participation in coalitions addressing homelessness will continue and medical service for the uninsured population will continue through the Bon Secours Care-A-Van and Life Coach programs.
-Active participation in coalitions addressing behavioral/ mental health, especially in the area of opioid abuse, will continue.
+Active participation in coalitions addressing behavioral/mental health, especially in the area of opioid abuse, will continue.
 Mary Immaculate will also address obesity and diabetes through community education.
 The Passport to Health program, developed at DePaul Medical Center for the East Ocean View community, will expand to Newport News to provide education on healthy eating and lifestyles.
 School partnerships will continue to provide nutritional and physical health education.